-The Australian Taxation Office (ATO) publishes limited tax information in relation to large taxpayers, with the most recent QBE information released to date being for QBE's 2019 tax year (being the year ended 31 December 2018).
+The Australian Taxation Office (ATO) publishes limited tax information in relation to large taxpayers, with the most recent QBE information released at the date of this report being for QBE's 2021 year (being the tax year ended 31 December 2020).
 The ATO publishes three amounts, being total income, taxable income and tax payable.
 The information disclosed is taken from the income tax return lodged by QBE Insurance Group Limited as the head company of the Australian tax consolidated group.